IdayatAdeyemo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this change the owner and ownership group to vicent and staff
+this change the owner and ownership group of _hello to vicent and staff respectively